 (StretchCordz also makes a popular series of swim tethers and resistance belts.)

-The StretchCordz have a looped strap that can loop easily into a door knob or anything else sturdy.
+The StretchCordz has a looped strap that can loop easily into a doorknob or anything else sturdy.

 StretchCordz with Handles